ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/triggering-pmu-events/_review.md

     - questions:
         question: >
-            Which of the following events always occurs during an L2 D-cache access from a load instruction?
+            Which of the following events always occur during an L2 D-cache access from a load instruction?
         answers:
             - L2D_CACHE_REFILL
             - L2D_CACHE_RD